-A. not really, i was able to build my prototype loader (above top) with what i consider basic tools. for cutting steel i had a Makita 10" chop saw with composite metal cutting blade and a sawzall. my drilling was done with a small bench top drill press and bi-metal hole saws. my welder is a Lincoln SP-100T, 100 amp wire feed mig using .035" flux core wire, running on a dedicated 20 amp household circuit. i would suggest having a bench grinder, disk grinder, assorted clamps, bench vise, etc. just the basic stuff for garage steel fabrication projects.
+A. Not really, I was able to build my prototype backhoe (above) with what I consider basic tools.
+For cutting steel I had a Makita 10-inch chop saw with composite metal cutting blade and a sawzall.
+My drilling was done with a small bench top drill press and bi-metal hole saws.
+My welder is a Lincoln SP-100T, 100-amp wire feed mig, using 0.035-inch flux core wire, running on a dedicated 20-amp household circuit.
+I would suggest having a bench grinder, disk grinder, assorted clamps, bench vise, etc. Just the basic stuff for garage steel fabrication projects.

-A. this would depend on your steel fabrication skills, however an average mechanically inclined person with basic tools and all this would depend on your steel fabrication skills, however an average mechanically inclined person with basic tools and all the necessary materials on hand should be able to construct one of these loaders in 4 weeks of spare time evenings and weekends. i've noticed that when you have one of these projects on the bench, you seem to suddenly find more spare time than you thought you had! i have had one customer build the loader in one weekend, others take less than a month, and some quite a bit longer. my original Loader took me a few months of spare time, but that was designing, searching for suppliers, purchasing parts, working out conflicts, building, testing, etc, etc.
+A. This would depend on your steel fabrication skills, however an average mechanically inclined person with basic tools should be able to construct one of these backhoes in 4 to 6 weeks of spare time evenings and weekends.
+I’ve noticed that when you have one of these projects on the bench, you seem to suddenly find more spare time than you thought you had!
+I have had some customers take less than a month to build the hoe, and some quite a bit more.
+My original Micro Hoe took me 5 months of spare time, but that was designing, searching for suppliers, working out conflicts, building, testing, etc.

-this benefits all parties involved, the students are given the experience of working with CAD plans, steel and hydraulics, the school system benefits by having someone sponsor the project and of course, you benefit by getting to keep the Front End Loader when they are finished!
+This benefits all parties involved, the students are given the experience of working with CAD plans, steel and hydraulics, the school system benefits by having someone sponsor the project and of course, you benefit by getting to keep the Micro Hoe when they are finished!

 We invite you to have a look around and compare our products to any other Backhoe designs you may have seen on the web.
 Our CAD plans are professionally drawn, do-it-yourself friendly and priced right for your construction budget.